GOP Will Reportedly Target Journalists Who Are Unfavorable To Donald Trump

-The Republican National Congress is reportedly planning to counter-attack journalists critical of Donald Trump, according to sources familiar with “internal discussions” at the organization, reports The Atlantic.
+The Republican National Committee is reportedly planning to counterattack journalists critical of Donald Trump, according to sources familiar with “internal discussions” at the organization, reports The Atlantic.

 The report suggests that Republicans are gearing up to use Attorney General William Barr’s memo on the Mueller investigation as leverage against Trump’s Democratic rivals on the campaign trail for the 2020 elections.
-To this end, the RNC, along with pro-Trump PAC American First, is documenting tweets and articles by reporters who have accused the president of collusion or obstruction charges.
+To this end, the RNC, along with pro-Trump PAC America First, is documenting tweets and articles by reporters who have accused the president of collusion or obstruction charges.

 Washington has witnessed a turbulent week after AG Barr summarized the 300-page Mueller report in a brief letter he wrote to the Congress, leading Trump and his aides to announce “total exoneration” from collusion and obstruction charges.
 But the special counsel himself didn’t exonerate the president of obstruction charges, leading congressional Democrats to warn of consequences unless the full report becomes accessible to the general public.